 Most physicians work within various systems that make decisions that are in the best interest of the organization, their core customers, or both.
 Extraordinary physician leaders must have knowledge of organizational culture and a set of strategies that will enable them to be transformational change agents.
 This session will introduce recipients to various organizational assessments that provide insight into an organization’s culture.
 It will also discuss “open” vs. “closed” cultures and offer strategies for altering or changing the culture of a health care organization.

-Thursday, January 9, 2020 - Medical Finance and Basic Business Practice
+Thursday, January 9, 2020 - Money in Medicine: A Mindful Exploration of Finance

 FACULTY: MARC PARNES, MD

 This session of the PLA is an opportunity to explore one’s relationship with money.
 As pervasive as money is in our day to day life, it is rarely a topic of intimate discussion.
 We are conditioned that it is virtually taboo to discuss our feelings around our financial situation.
 It is not uncommon to find that even in the intimacy of a spousal relationship, money is rarely discussed in a generative manner.

 Physicians in the PLA are being asked to be introspective in all areas of their leadership.
 It seems reasonable to ask that they also focus their contemplations on how money can impact their personal, professional and leadership lives.

 This session will be an invitation to begin the contemplation of “What is my relationship to money?”
 For those who have already delved into this introspection, it will be an opportunity to take your contemplation to a deeper level.